vartan/vartan.github.io/_posts/2013-03-11-photo-theremin.md

 <iframe width="100%" height="400" src="//www.youtube.com/embed/oDPm3Qe4U90" frameborder="0" allowfullscreen></iframe>

 To create a photo-theremin, you could do it with only an LED and a piezo buzzer.
-These are cheap components you could get at even radioshack for probably around $1.
+These are cheap components you could get at even radioshack for less than $5.
 In my example, I am additionally using a push button to play the notes, as well as a potentiometer (variable resistor) to control the volume of the piezo buzzer.
 These are also very cheap components you could easily get.